Sir George Downing, 3rd Baronet: Death and estate

-Upon his own death, aged 63, in 1749, his title passed to his cousin, Sir Jacob Downing, 4th Baronet, with his will providing that if his line should die out, his fortune and Gamlingay estate should be used to found a college at Cambridge University.
+Upon his own death, aged 63, in 1749, his title passed to his cousin, Sir Jacob Downing, 4th Baronet, with his will providing that if his male line should die out, his fortune and Gamlingay estate should be used to found a college at Cambridge University.
 Sir Jacob Downing died childless in 1764, but his widow, Margaret, Lady Downing, argued that George Downing's fortune should pass to her.
 This case was tied up in litigation for decades at considerable expense before the courts finally ordered that the estate should be used to found a college at Cambridge, which occurred with the founding of Downing College, Cambridge in 1800.
 Lady Downing then had the Downing mansion demolished in 1776.